norekdcs2020/Bindulator_v0.304_archive/README.md

 Bindulator is a MS Excel based tool for Digital Combat Simulator (DCS) keybind visualization.
 The Bindulator uses a mix of Excel, PowerQuery and VBA actions, macros and scripts and works together with a free PDF editor.
 ## Compatibility
 The Bindulator has been checked to work in this software configuration:
-- At the moment it has been tested and confirmed to work only with <a href = https://www.tracker-software.com/product/pdf-xchange-editor> PDF-Xchange® Editor </a>.
-The Bindulator could use any other free PDF editor but it needs to be modified in such manner.
-PDF-Xchange® Editor Version 8.0 compilation 336 Portable (download free __"Editor Portable Version"__ and proceed accordingly to the program license),
+- At the moment it has been tested and confirmed to work only with <a href = https://www.tracker-software.com/product/pdf-xchange-editor> PDF-Xchange® Editor </a> Version 8.0 compilation 336 Portable (download free __"Editor Portable Version"__ and proceed accordingly to the program license).
+The Bindulator could use any other free PDF editor but it needs to be modified in such manner,
 - DCS OpenBeta 2.5.6.45915
 - MS Windows 10 Pro,
 - MS Office 2019,